HGustavs/LenaSYS/backend-models/microservices/duggaSys services/Potential_micro_services.md

 ### retrieveUsername
 __USED BY__
--
--
+- Several microservices that fetches username
 <br>

-Uses a SQL query to SELECT username from table with uid
+Uses a SQL query to SELECT username from user table with uid (userid)

 <br>
 <br>